dh4rm4/ssh_hammer/README.md

 Practical exemple on a raspberry pi:
 ```
-python3 ssh_hammer --host 192.168.1.XXX --user pi -f passwdDictionnary --cmds fileWithCmds
+python3 ssh_hammer --host 192.168.XXX.XXX --user pi -f passwdDictionnary --cmds fileWithCmds
 ```

-#### Before you run it, be sure you don't have the ssh-askpass-gnome package install.
-In this case, it will open a authentification pop-up for each try of connection
+#### IF you use a desktop environment, be sure you don't have the ssh-askpass-gnome package install or any equivalent.
+Keeping it will open an authentification pop-up for each auth session.

-### Dictionniary source
+### Dictionary source
-You can find on [cracking-station](https://crackstation.net/buy-crackstation-wordlist-password-cracking-dictionary.htm) one of the biggest password dictionnary.
+You can find on [cracking-station](https://crackstation.net/buy-crackstation-wordlist-password-cracking-dictionary.htm) one of the largest password dictionary.